CATcher-org/CATcher/docs/developer-notes.md

 ## How the E2E tests work

-E2E Tests are currently run using [Protractor](http://www.protractortest.org/#/) testing framework with the following stages.
+E2E Tests are run with the following stages:
 1. Build CATcher using `test` architecture
    - Using `test` build configuration located in `angular.json` under `projects.catcher.architect.configurations` we build a version of CATcher within a test environment that replaces `src/environments/environment.ts` with `src/environments/environment.test.ts` on runtime.
 This file provides data that allows CATcher to switch into "E2E test" mode.
 2. Provide Test Environment Information